-Official Short Title: Green Mountain Lookout Heritage Protection Act
+Official Short: Green Mountain Lookout Heritage Protection Act

 Sponsors: Mrs. Murray and Ms. Cantwell.